ccris02/ccris02/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Vegas1KV.com.
-- 🌱 I’m currently learning API, Docker, k8ss, Ansible, .HTML
+- 🌱 I’m currently learning API, Docker, k8s, Ansible, HTML.
 - 👯 I’m looking to collaborate on anything related to Polkadot Ecosystem.
 - 🤔 I’m looking for help with API integration.
 - 💬 Ask me about: I'm running validators on Polkadot and Kusama.